 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in currency exchange rates.
-The Fund's foreign currency investments are exposed to currency risk.
-The Fund only makes investments denominated in Hong Kong dollar, US dollar and currencies of countries whose foreign currency long-term debt has a high credit rating.
+The Fund's investments denominated in currency other than Hong Kong dollar are exposed to currency risk.
+The Fund only makes investments denominated in Hong Kong dollar, US dollar, Renminbi and currencies of countries whose foreign currency long-term debt has a high credit rating.
 The Fund's exposure to currency risk is handled in accordance with a documented risk management and investment strategy, and the Fund monitors the risk on a continuous basis.